Making a difference with regular giving

 The first step is to create a Member Account with Givealittle.
 Next, create a plan and give it a name, by hitting the Plans tab on the left hand side of your My Givealittle page.
 Then decide whether you want to donate using a credit card, or have the donation taken directly from your salary or wages.
-You are now ready to choose your plan beneficiaries - that's it!
+You are now ready to choose your plan beneficiaries.
+If you select the payroll giving option, this will generate a PDF form which you will need to fill out and pass on to your work's payroll department.

 What are the benefits of Givealittle Plan?